From Mr Marc Lucky

 Chair of the BAUS Section of Andrology & Genito-Urethral Surgery

-"... negotiating a way through the COVID backlog & an expansion of sessions for 2021 ..."
+"... negotiating a way through the backlog & more meeting sessions ..."

 A very warm welcome to everyone joining us for the Andrology & Genitourethral Surgery section meeting at BAUS 2022 in Birmingham.
 I am sure that everyone is looking forward to meeting and hopefully having face to face interaction with speakers and colleagues.

 It is a great honour and privilege to be taking over as chair of the section from Maj Shabir who has done an excellent job over the past few years, during a challenging period in our history.
 Andrology in particular has faced unique challenges with many patients having been postponed through necessary prioritisation.
 As we begin to recover from the COVID19 pandemic, the challenges will be clearing the largest waiting list in the history of the NHS.
 What is clear is that there will be a lot more hurdles ahead for us to tackle.

 I believe that the topics discussed in these sessions will help guide us in the upcoming months and years and help us to achieve great things for Andrological and Genito-urethral patients and practice in the UK.
 This year we have been honoured to be allocated five sessions as there is so much to discuss!
 These sessions have been designed not only to appeal to those with subspecialty interests but also to the general urologist.
 We plan to bring you stimulating debates and novel ideas in these sessions.

 We kick off on Monday at 11:00hr, looking at male body image which is becoming an increasing problem in society today.
 This session is chaired by Paul Anderson and Elizabeth Osinibi and we have a great range of speakers discussing a variety of topics from supplements to recreational drugs; sexual dysfunction to post-finasteride syndrome.